Hello Mister Zamindar

 Hello Mister Zamindar is a 1965 Indian Tamil-language romantic comedy film, directed and produced by K. J. Mahadevan under the banner of Sudharsanam Pictures.
-The film dialogue was written by Ve.
+The dialogue was written by Ve.
 Lakshmanan and the story was written by Mahadevan respectively.
-Music was by Viswanathan–Ramamoorthy.
+The music was by Viswanathan–Ramamoorthy.
 It stars Gemini Ganesan and Savitri.
 The film was released on 14 May 1965.